Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Simulation Procedure

 \section{Simulation Procedure}

-In the present study, the potential of different detectors have been explored for finding the ASN oscillation sensitivity by using the neutrinos produced from various types of reactor facilities as mentioned in Table~\ref{tab:reactortype}.
-The energy spectrum of the neutrinos produced from the reactor is different for different isotopes.
-Therefore, the number of neutrinos produced from the reactor is dependent on not only their thermal power but also on the fuel compositions.
-The spatial variation of neutrino flux due to the finite-size reactor is considered as a cylindrical shape which can be parameterized as~\cite{Glasstone_Sesonske},
+In the present study, the potential of different detectors has been explored for finding the ASN oscillation sensitivity by using the \antinue s produced from various types of reactor facilities as detailed in Table~\ref{tab:reactortype}.
+It is important to note that the energy spectrum of the \antinue s produced from these reactors varies across isotopes.
+Consequently, the number of \antinue s isn't solely dependent on thermal power but also on fuel compositions.